jessiejalca/frontend-mentor-challenges/challenges/interactive-rating-component-main/README.md

 Although my solution works well for most users, it may not for visually impaired users or others that use keyboards to navigate and make selections.
 I want to look further into more accessible solutions to hopefully improve and future projects.

-I would hope to start using JavaScript libraries and frameworks, like React, Bootstrap, and Svelte in future projects for practice.
+I hope to start using JavaScript libraries and frameworks, like React, Bootstrap, and Svelte in future projects for practice.

 ### Useful resources

-- [:has() CSS pseudo-class](https://developer.mozilla.org/en-US/docs/Web/CSS/:has) - This helped explain how to use the :has() pseudo-class,
+- [:has() CSS pseudo-class](https://developer.mozilla.org/en-US/docs/Web/CSS/:has) - MDN article describing the `:has()` pseudo-class.

 ## Author